This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Here are the requirements for the photograph that should be uploaded when submitting a visa application:

-- center head within frame and present full head from the top of hair to bottom of the chin
+• center head within the frame and present full head from the top of the hair to the bottom of the chin

-- the background should be plain light coloured, or white background
+• the background should be plain light colored, or white background

 The process of applying for an India e-visa is straightforward.
 Here are the steps to follow:

 Once all the documents are submitted, the authorities will review the application.
-If any of the documents or photographs do not meet the requirements, applicants will receive an email with instructions to re-upload the documents.
+If any documents or photographs do not meet the requirements, applicants will receive an email with instructions on how to re-upload the documents.

-It is important to take note that e-tourist and e-business visa applicants may apply for the visa online a minimum of 4 days in advance of the date of arrival.
+It is important to note that e-tourist and e-business visa applicants may apply for the visa online a minimum of 4 days before the date of arrival.
 For e-medical, e-medical attendant and e-conference visas, applicants may apply online at least 4 days before the arrival date with a window of 120 days.
-This means they can select any arrival date from 4 days until 120 days after the application request is submitted.
+This means they can select any arrival date from 4 days until 120 days after submitting the application request.

 Processing time